kamranahmedse/brusher/readme.md

 brusher.init();
 ```

-A note on blurry background: although brusher is capable of generating blurry background by itself.
-It is recommended that you [blur the image yourself](http://pinetools.com/blur-image) and apply it to the body for improved performance.
-Brusher relies on CSS blur if you don't provide the blurry image.
-And rendering performance for the pre-provided blurred image would be of-cource much less than that applied using CSS.
+A note on blurry background: although brusher is capable of generating blurry background by itself, it is recommended that you [blur the image yourself](http://pinetools.com/blur-image) and apply it to the body for improved performance.
+Brusher relies on CSS blur for the background.
+And rendering performance for the pre-provided blurred image would be of-cource much better than that applied using CSS.
 Here is the sample CSS that you may use for the background

 ```css
 body {